VeronicaLourens/portfolio-1/README.md

 * The contact details on the page such as address, phone number and email address cannot be actually used due to they are created only for display purpose with no actual functions.

 * The contact form on the Contact page cannot be stored any data and sent actual messages because there is no actual functionality of the form.
-The form attributes are deleted in HTML file to avoid any error.

 * There might be minor issues regarding English grammer or typo on the content of the website.